 5Fruit Flies Think Before They Act

 A fruit fly’s lifespan is usually less than 60 days.
 That’s not much time to develop advanced mental capabilities.
 But a study from Oxford University shows that fruit flies actually think before they act.
 They even take more time when making difficult decisions (although they obviously can’t take more than 60 days).

-To begin their experiment, the researchers trained Drosophila fruit flies to avoid a particular concentration of an odour.
+To begin their experiment, the researchers trained Drosophila fruit flies to avoid a particular concentration of an odor.
 Then the flies were placed in a narrow chamber.
-At one end was the odour concentration to be avoided.
-At the other end was a different concentration of the same odour.
+At one end was the odor concentration to be avoided; at the other end was a different concentration of the same odor.

 The researchers were able to predict the fruit flies’ decision-making process with the same mathematical models used for humans and primates.
 This indicates a higher intelligence in fruit flies than was previously thought possible.

 Consolation is rarely seen in animals, possibly because it may require empathy.
 But a study published in the journal PeerJ shows that Asian elephants will now join the select group of animals scientifically shown to display this behavior.
 Until now, the group has only included great apes, ravens and certain other corvids, and canines.

 A group of 26 captive Asian elephants in Thailand was observed for over a year.
 When an elephant became stressed by something like a nearby dog or snake, its ears and tail would stand out and it might even emit a roar.
 When this happened, the researchers observed that other elephants would rush to the distressed one to offer physical and vocal comfort.